-The following are statistics from the 2017 sales ratio report used for taxes payable in 2018 for St. Louis County provided by the Minnesota Department of Revenue.
-The current St. Louis County level of assessment ratio, median ratio, falls between 90-105% for 2016.
+The following are statistics from the 2018 sales ratio report used for taxes payable in 2019 for St. Louis County provided by the Minnesota Department of Revenue.
+The current St. Louis County level of assessment ratio, median ratio, falls between 90-105% for 2018 (taxes payable 2019).